tomzorz/shoreparty.org/posts/trim-crop-and-more-with-ffmpeg.md

 - `-crf` (which stands for "constant rate factor") is the quality, experiment with values between 24 to 30 for H.265; and 18 to 24 for H.264.
 A higher CRF value corresponds to lower bitrates, therefore they'll make your video's file size smaller.

 If you want to target a specific file size, that's also possible, albeit [significantly more complicated](https://stackoverflow.com/a/29082672/4788286).
-Thankfully you don't have to understand everything those commands do, you can just replace the few marked parts of the command to match your desired outcome.
+Thankfully you don't have to understand everything those commands do: you can just replace the few marked parts of the command to match your desired outcome.